Welcome to the Premier Website for Professional Business Analysis

 An "Expenditure" is a spending activity the firm pays, serving at least four different purposes:

-• First, to acquire an asset, either by purchasing a capital asset or by acquiring a deferred expense.
+• Firstly, to acquire an asset, either by purchasing a capital asset or by acquiring a deferred expense.

-• Second, to distribute funds to owners (e.g., as shareholder dividends or direct distribution through drawing accounts.).
+• Secondly, to distribute funds to owners (e.g., as shareholder dividends or direct distribution through drawing accounts.).

-• Third, to reduce or pay off a liability (debt).
-Examples including paying off a bank loan or retiring a bond issue.
+• Thirdly, to reduce or pay off a liability (debt).
+Examples include paying off a bank loan or retiring a bond issue.

-• Fourth, spending for an expense.
+• Fourthly, spending for an expense.
 An expense is a reduction in owner's equity due to using up assets.

 Defining Expense